ivpel/ivpel/README.md

 -->

-👋 Hi, my name is Ivan, and I'm **Software Engineer**.
+👋 Hi, my name is Ivan.

-I do Automated testing and writing scripts that makes life easier;
+I do automated testing and writing scripts that makes life easier;

 #### My Projects
-- [vigilant-kit](https://github.com/ivpel/vigilant-kit) - set of tools designed to help write and run robust functional tests using Selenium WebDriver.
+- [vigilant-kit](https://github.com/ivpel/vigilant-kit) - library designed to help write and run robust functional tests using Selenium WebDriver without any limitations.

 ---